containers/podman/docs/source/markdown/podman-machine-ssh.1.md

 execute can then follow.
 If no command is provided, an interactive session with the virtual machine is established.

+The exit code from ssh command will be forwarded to the podman machine ssh caller, see [Exit Codes](#Exit-Codes).

 ## OPTIONS